-Important Update - As of January 9th per the Department of Education, students and parents may now submit a signed copy of the 2016 income tax return, if needed, to verify tax return information.
+Important Update: As of January 9th, 2019 per the Department of Education, students and parents may now submit a signed copy of the 2017 income tax return for the 2019/20 FAFSA, if needed, to verify tax return information.
 Families can still submit IRS Tax Return Transcripts or use the IRS Data Retrieval tool on FAFSA.
 For additional information, please visit Announcements & Events.

 To apply for federal, state, and institutional financial aid, you need to complete the Free Application for Federal Student Aid (FAFSA).
 Completing the FAFSA is free, easy to complete, and gives you access to the largest sources of financial aid to pay for college.
 Be sure to include the Schoolcraft College School Code of 002315 so we get your information.